Buddy Fletcher: Sexual harassment allegations

 Michael Meade, an employee at Fletcher Asset Management, sued Fletcher in 1995 over their deal to split profits.
 During the lawsuit, Meade alleged that Fletcher fired him after Meade rejected his sexual advances.
 Fletcher denied the accusation, and they later reached a confidential settlement.

 In 2003 and 2006, two male caretakers who had worked for Fletcher accused him of sexual harassment.
 Fletcher denied the allegations.
-Both men reportedly won confidential settlements.
+Both men reportedly received confidential settlements.

 Personal life

 In December 2007, Fletcher married Ellen Pao, then a junior partner at venture capital firm Kleiner Perkins, in San Francisco.
 Fletcher and Pao met earlier in 2007 while Aspen Institute fellows.
-They have a daughter together, born July 2008.
+They have a daughter together, born in July 2008.

 Prior to his marriage to Pao, Fletcher was in a relationship with Hobart V. "Bo" Fowlkes Jr. for more than 10 years.
 Fowlkes is the godfather to Fletcher's daughter.

 Fletcher and his wife have lived in the St. Regis Residence in San Francisco.
 Fletcher also owns homes in The Dakota in New York City.

 As of 2019, he and Pao were in the process of divorcing.